regulations12 min read

 Dracut

-Private property: No general permit required outside buffer zones.
-The Merrimack River corridor has a 200-foot riverfront buffer, and Long Pond and local streams have 100-foot wetland buffers.
+No general permit outside buffer zones, but the Merrimack carries a 200-foot riverfront buffer and Long Pond and the local streams add 100-foot wetland buffers.
+Public trees need Tree Warden approval, and properties near Dracut State Forest may have extra restrictions.

 Westford

-Private property: No general permit required, but the Conservation Commission is particularly active.
-Work within 100 feet of the Stony Brook watershed, Nashoba Brook, or associated floodplains requires review.
+No general permit, but the Conservation Commission is particularly active.
+Work within 100 feet of the Stony Brook watershed, Nashoba Brook, or the floodplains needs review.
+Public trees need Tree Warden approval, and Westford's scenic-road bylaws and open-space plan limit cutting on a lot of parcels.

 Andover